martinius96/NASA_APoD_Python/README.md

 * **Daily Updates:** Automatically grabs the latest space imagery from NASA's official API.
 * **Smart Content Filtering:** Automatically detects if the daily feature is a video (MP4/YouTube) and skips the update to maintain your current high-quality wallpaper.
 * **High-Resolution Support:** Prioritizes HD imagery (`hdurl`) with an automatic fallback to standard resolution if HD is unavailable.
+* **Fail-safe:** It NASA launches a video as the APoD, it will not be set as Wallpaper, APoD will be ignored.
 * **Silent Background Operation:** Runs as a `.pyw` process, meaning no console windows or pop-ups will interrupt your work.
 * **Robust Path Handling:** Automatically ensures the destination folder exists, even in complex OneDrive or custom Windows setups.